swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 Backend order creation is currently not supported and such orders won't be processed by the YellowCube.
 If a store admin needs to create an order on behalf of the customer it needs to be done through the public store interface.

+### Advanced: Manual order submission

+Some store admins like to determine on a per order basis if they handle it on their own or pass it to YellowCube.
+If YellowCube is disabled for a matched shipping zone, a store admin can still manually force submit it.